 - Beat the remaining egg yolk with a little water and brush it over the pastry circles in the muffin pans.
 Bake for 15 to 20 minutes or until lightly golden brown.

-- 5. Remove from the oven, then let cool a little in the muffin pan before turning out and cooling completely on wire racks.
-(If you’re baking the cookies in batches, keep the dough refrigerated until the muffin pans have cooled to room temperature.)
-The cookies will keep for up to 3 days in a resealable container.
+- 5. Remove from the oven and then let the cookies cool a little in the muffin pan before turning them out and cooling completely on wire racks.
+You can use the tip of a knife to gently nudge the cookies out of the muffin pans.
+The cookies will keep in a resealable container for up to 3 days at room temperature.
+Find more information on storing or freezing your cookies.